Dontrell Hilliard: Cleveland Browns

+2018 season

 Hilliard signed with the Cleveland Browns as an undrafted free agent on May 4, 2018.
-Hilliard was signed to the Browns practice squad on September 2, 2018, after not making the 53-man roster out of training camp.
+He was signed to the Browns practice squad on September 2, 2018, after not making the 53-man roster out of training camp.

 Hilliard was promoted to the Browns' active roster on October 9, 2018.
-Hilliard made his NFL debut on October 14 against the Los Angeles Chargers, returning one kick for 31 yards and recording a tackle on special teams.
-In his rookie season, Hilliard caught nine passes for 105 yards and returned 11 kicks for 264 yards (24.0 average), as well as making three tackles on special teams, in 11 games played.
+He made his NFL debut on October 14 against the Los Angeles Chargers, returning one kick for 31 yards and recording a tackle on special teams.

+Hilliard finished his rookie year with nine receptions for 105 yards to go along with 11 kicks for 264 yards (24.0 average) and three special teams tackles in 11 games and no starts.

+2019 season

-During the 2019 season-opening 43-13 loss to the Tennessee Titans, Hilliard scored his first touchdown on a four-yard run, the first carry of his professional career.
-He was placed on injured reserve on December 24, 2019.
-He recorded 13 carries for 49 yards and two touchdowns to go along with 12 receptions for 92 yards and led the team with 421 kickoff return yards and 107 punt return yards in 14 games.
+During the season-opening 43–13 loss to the Tennessee Titans, Hilliard scored his first touchdown on a four-yard run, the first carry of his NFL career.
+Hilliard was placed on injured reserve on December 24, 2019.

+Hilliard finished his second professional season with 13 carries for 49 yards and two touchdowns to go along with 12 receptions for 92 yards and led the team with 421 kickoff return yards and 107 punt return yards in 14 games and no starts.

+2020 season

 Hilliard was tendered by the Browns for the 2020 season.
 He was placed on the reserve/COVID-19 list on July 26, 2020, and activated from the list nine days later.

-He was waived on September 5, 2020.
-The Browns re-signed Hilliard to their practice squad on September 6, 2020.
-He was promoted to the active roster on September 30, 2020.
-Hilliard was waived by the Browns on December 13, 2020.
+Hilliard was waived on September 5, 2020.
+The Browns re-signed him to their practice squad the next day.
+Hilliard was promoted to the active roster on September 30, 2020.
+He was waived by the team on December 13, 2020.

 Houston Texans

 On December 15, 2020, Hilliard was claimed off waivers by the Houston Texans.
 He signed a contract extension with the team on March 1, 2021, which was reported by Ian Rapoport of NFL Network as a one-year, $1.25 million extension.
-On August 16, 2021, he was waived with an injury designation by the Texans and placed on injured reserve.
+On August 16, 2021, HIlliard was waived with an injury designation by the Texans and placed on injured reserve.
 He was released on August 19.